-With the MCU breaking numerous records with each release, other studios are determined to try and clone it's success with similar takes at shared franchises - perhaps the most notable rival is of course one DC Comics, also homing some of the most iconic superheroes in the modern world.
-Though it's critical and financial success has yet to replicate that of Marvel, the DC Universe now finds itself with perhaps it's largest release yet, bringing together some of it's most iconic heroes in an Avengers-esque adventure that's been met with mixed results by many - Justice League is certainly an enjoyable modern blockbuster, but as with most films in this evergrowing franchise, finds itself hindered by frustrating narrative hiccups.
+With the MCU breaking numerous records with each release, many other studios are inevitably determined to try and clone its success with similar attempts at crafting shared franchises.
+Perhaps the most notable rival is of course DC Comics, who also home some of the most iconic superheroes in the modern world.
+Though its critical and financial success is yet to replicate that of its Marvel opponent, the DC Universe now finds itself with perhaps its largest release yet, bringing together some of the most iconic heroes in an Avengers-esque adventure that's been met with mixed results by many.
+Justice League is certainly an enjoyable modern blockbuster, but as with most films in this evergrowing franchise, it often finds itself hindered by frustrating narrative hiccups.

 Following the death of Superman (Henry Cavill), billionaire Bruce Wayne (Ben Affleck) seeks out a number of newly rising heroes to form a team dedicated to protecting the world from crime and injustice.
-His actions are further influenced by the sudden return of the sinister Steppenwolf (Ciarán Hinds), leader of the extraterrestrial Parademons, having made a sudden escape from his lengthy prison and soon given the chance to conquer all that surrounds him.
+His actions are further influenced by the sudden return of the sinister Steppenwolf (Ciarán Hinds), leader of the extraterrestrial Parademons, who is hellbent on conquering all that surrounds him.

-Justice League certainly puts it's gargantuan budget to good use with impressive results - nothing's truly innovative, but regardless, the costumes, set design, and visual effects are all well handled, integrating these heroes into the live action world without focusing too much on unnecessary realism, but also not making for any overly corny results; this field of aesthetics has arguably been the DC Universe's strongest aspect since it's debut.
-We're once again left with a highly refined superhero flick on a visual scale - and of course these renowned heroes are not brought to life just by impressive aesthetics but also a lineup of talented actors who all perform brilliantly.
-Whether it's Affleck as Batman or Gadot as Wonder Woman, or especially newcomers Jason Momoa as Aquaman and Ezra Miller as The Flash, this is a well chosen cast that fit their roles nicely but also clearly put a lot of effort into their performances, despite some evident setbacks.
+Justice League certainly puts a gargantuan budget to good use with admittedly impressive results; the costumes, set design, and visual effects are all well crafted, integrating these heroes into the live action world without leaning too much toward unnecessary realism or overly campy and dated depictions.
+The renowned heroes are then brought to life by a fine lineup of talented actors who all perform brilliantly.
+Whether it's Affleck as Batman or Gadot as Wonder Woman, or even newcomers Jason Momoa as Aquaman and Ezra Miller as The Flash, this is a well chosen cast that fit their roles nicely and who clearly put a lot of effort into their performances, despite some unfortunate setbacks.

-Setbacks?
-Well, of course this ensemble hasn't quite been released at the same pace as The Avengers - by then each leading MCU hero had their own movie and so were introduced with slightly more depth, which isn't the case with DC's similar take on the concept.
-Consequently, some awkward integration of necessary backstory for heroes viewers may be unfamiliar with is inevitable; thus a number of plot threads are mixed together which leads to occasionally messy results.
-Many characters find themselves weakly developed, and despite a fairly intimidating performance by Hinds, the villain Steppenwolf ends up rather bland and forgettable.
-It's this lesser attention to storytelling that makes Justice League such a major disappointment for many - a potentially powerful narrative is sacrificed for a stronger focus on visual appeal, and the story we're left with, while certainly enjoyable at times, isn't as memorable as one would hope.
-The finished product certainly remains an entertaining (and somewhat underrated) superhero adventure, with a solid blend of humour and genuine thrills, not to mention some superb set pieces; it's just a shame how there was clearly potential for it to be so much more.
+What setbacks?
+Well, of course this ensemble hasn't been released at the same pace as The Avengers; by the time that film hit cinemas in 2012, each leading MCU hero had their own movie and so were introduced with a lot more depth, which isn't the case with DC's project.
+As a result, some awkward integration of extensive backstory is shoved in, and a number of plot threads are thus jumbled together with occasionally messy results.
+Many characters find themselves quite poorly developed, and despite a fairly intimidating performance by Hinds, the villain Steppenwolf ends up somewhat bland and forgettable.
+It's this lesser attention to storytelling that has made Justice League such a major disappointment for many, with a potentially powerful narrative sacrificed for a stronger focus on visual thrills.
+While the story we're left with is certainly enjoyable at times, it just isn't as memorable as one would hope.
+Despite these flaws, the finished product still remains an entertaining (and somewhat underrated, in my eyes) superhero adventure, with a solid blend of humour and genuine thrills, not to mention some superb set pieces.
+It's just a shame that they didn't go that one step further to truly do the source material justice.